fleetbase/fleetbase/README.md

 </ul>

 ## 🛣️ Roadmap
-1.  **Extensions Registry and Marketplace** ~ Allows users to publish and sell installable extensions on Fleetbase instances.
+1.  **Customer Facing Views** ~ Extensions will be able to create public/customer facing views tracking and management from outside of the console UI.
 2.  **Inventory and Warehouse Management** ~ Pallet will be Fleetbase’s first official extension for WMS & Inventory.
-3.  **Customer Facing Views** ~ Extensions will be able to create public/customer facing views tracking and management from outside of the console UI.
+3.  **Accounting and Invoicing** ~ Pallet will be Fleetbase’s first official extension for WMS & Inventory.
 4.  **Binary Builds** ~ Run Fleetbase from a single binary.
-5.  **Fleetbase CLI** ~ Official CLI for publishing and managing extensions, as well as scaffolding extensions.
 6.  **Fleetbase for Desktop** ~ Desktop builds for OSX and Windows.
 7. **Custom Maps and Routing Engines** ~ Feature to enable easy integrations with custom maps and routing engines like Google Maps or Mapbox etc…